Manifold learning for coarse-graining atomistic simulations: Application to amorphous solids: Application to Amorphous Solids

 where $F=F(\widetilde{\mathbf{S}})$ is a monotonic function of the deviatoric Cauchy stress $\widetilde{\mathbf{S}}$, normalized in terms of the yield stress $s_y$.
 When $\|\widetilde{\mathbf{S}}\|<1$, the amorphous material behaves elastically, and $\mathbf{D}^\textit{pl}=\mathbf{0}$.
 In Eq.~\eqref{dyn1}, the parameter $\epsilon_0$ denotes the average number of atoms contained in a typical STZ, while $\tau_0$ is a molecular vibration timescale.
 Following Hinkle et al.~\cite{hinkle2017coarse}, the function $F$ is set to

 As we have shown in the previous section, the effective temperature field evolves according to Eq.~\eqref{chi_eq1}.
 The effective temperature diffusivity is given by

 where $\l_{\chi}$ is the diffusion length scale.
 The dependence of $D_{\chi}$ on the rate of plastic deformation $\mathbf{D}^\textit{pl}$ shows that the diffusion rate of the material varies spatially and proportionally to the local rate of plastic deformation.
-A list of the continuum model parameters, with typical values, is provided in Table \ref{table:param}.
+Finally, we note that the local shear strain calculations are based on the Green-Lagrange strain tensor $\mathbf{E}$ which is computed separately, based on a procedure that can be found in \cite{rycroft2015eulerian}.
+Once the strain tensor is computed, the xy-component is used which essentially represents the strain caused by the simple shear.